Ume0344/aws-concepts/networking.md

 - This way, we donot require NAT and internet gateway to access a specific aws service.

 #### VPC Endpoint Service
 - To make a service available in a region, endpoint service is created.
 For example, my microservice is running on eks cluster.
-To make is available in eu-west-1 region to be used by service consumers, we have to create endpoint service for my microservice.
+To make it available in eu-west-1 region to be used by service consumers, we have to create endpoint service for my microservice.
 - To create a endpoint service, a load balancer is required which routes the traffic from consumer to your service.

 ![alt text](image.png)